samyak45/my-old-website/about/index.md

 Lately, I have developed a budding interest in Finance, Computational Investing and the Stock Market.
 I have been exploring these areas through online courses and web articles.
 I believe a fundamental understanding of finance and economics is essential for everyone for paving the road to personal and societal prosperity, and financial education can mean the difference between a dream achieved or a dream deferred.

 Any entrepreneurial story is incomplete without the concept of social enterprise, and an overwhelming desire to "do good" has taken over me.
-While exploring the domain of Social Entrepreneurship, I caught the wind of <a href = "enactus.org">Enactus</a>.
+While exploring the domain of Social Entrepreneurship, I caught the wind of [Enactus](http://enactus.org/).
 I endeavour to have IIT Roorkee participate in Enactus (first time ever) in 2017 and currently I am working on building a team for the same.

 > “You don't learn to walk by following rules.
 You learn by doing, and by falling over.”